More meaningful alternatives to boring bullet point slides in PowerPoint

 #2 Steps to an Objective or Goal:

-The bulleted list could showing steps to achieve a goal.
+The bulleted list could show steps to achieve a goal.
 Here is how such a list can be presented creatively.

 You can add custom animation to reveal one step at a time.
 It will help you tell a powerful visual story with your slides, instead of presenting a boring list.